sambhavi21/weather-api/README.md

-# Weather App in Javascript
+# Weather App in Javascript and NodeJs.

 This is a cool weather app made in vanilla (pure) Javascript.